What's Your Story, Chorley?

 We are delighted to welcome back our 'What's your Story, Chorley?' event to Chorley town centre for 2024!

-After the event went virtual in 2021, it's really positive news that we can welcome our event back to Chorley to take place in person once more.
+After the success of last year's event in March 2023, it's great news that we can welcome the much loved event back to Chorley.

-We have so much on offer with published authors, writers, poets, musicians, theatre directors, sports journalists, arts and crafts and so much more!
-There will be workshops, performances and people sharing their own stories with us including Sir Lindsay Hoyle as he talks to us about his life story, from local Councillor to Speaker of the House of Commons.
+We have so much on offer with published authors, writers, poets, musicians, arts and crafts and much more!
+There will be workshops, performances and people sharing their own stories across the town centre.

 So put the date in your diary and get involved - we can't wait to welcome you back!

 What's Your Story, Chorley? is organised by a group of dedicated volunteers and Chorley Council.

 The event is based on a similar concept to Chorley Live and gives authors, writers and storytellers of all kinds the chance to showcase their craft in a range of venues in Chorley town centre.
 You can meet the authors and get a chance to develop your writing skills, listen to poetry or watch dramatic presentations.
 Plus, you can pick up a leaflet and follow the book bench trail around Chorley town centre.
 Look out for the fabulous book benches which have been hand painted by schools, nurseries and community groups across the Chorley borough.